ratwolfzero/Quaternion_3D_Rotation/README.md

 ### Hamilton's Breakthrough (1843)

 William Rowan Hamilton, an Irish mathematician, was both formally educated at Trinity College Dublin and largely self-taught, combining his academic studies with a deep personal passion for mathematics.
-This self-directed approach led him to discover quaternions while attempting to generalize complex numbers into triplets of the form $a + bi + cj$.
-Though this seemed a natural extension from two to three dimensions, he found consistent multiplication rules impossible to define.
+This self-directed approach led him to discover quaternions while attempting to generalize complex numbers into triplets of the form a + bi + cj.
+Though this seemed a natural extension from two to three dimensions, he found that consistent multiplication rules were impossible to define.

-His breakthrough came on October 16, 1843, near Dublin’s Broom Bridge, when he realized that four terms were needed.
-Introducing $k = ij$ as the product of the first two imaginary units, he created quaternions $(a + bi + cj + dk)$, governed by:
+His breakthrough came on October 16, 1843, while walking near Dublin’s Broom Bridge, when he omitted commutativity and introduced four terms.
+By defining ij = k and ji = −k as the product of the first two imaginary units, he created quaternions of the form:

+a + bi + cj + dk

+governed by the relations:

 $$i^2 = j^2 = k^2 = ijk = -1$$